How do you learn to drive if you have a disability?

 Carers who need to learn to drive to transport the person they care for should ask their local Social Services for a Carer's Assessment.
 Depending on the result of the assessment the cost of driving lessons may be funded through the disabled person's Direct Payments.

-The Carers Trust can sometimes help with the cost of driving lessons for carers.
+Your local carers group can sometimes help with the cost of driving lessons for carers.
 You need to apply for a grant through your local Network partner (a carers' centre or Crossroads scheme in your area).

 You can find your local carers group through the Carers Trust website.